shawnjohnjr/asuth-gecko-notes/blogposts/2017-parent-intercept/blogpost.md

     Non-nsHttpChannel code calling nsIHttpChannel::redirectTo():
         WebExtensions using the webRequest API inspect/intercept HTTP requests that choose to perform redirects in onBeforeRequest or onHeadersReceived.
 (If you are wondering if there's a way you can create an extension that does the same thing as a ServiceWorker for a site you do not control, this is the API for you.)
         Legacy Firefox Extensions.
-        RecvRedirect2Verify
+        RecvRedirect2Verify **???**
+**revised**
+* ServiceWorker fetch events resolved with a Response whose URI does not match that of the request.
+This is a special case that can't happen for normal web content because HTTP does not provide this capability.
+The Location header only has meaning for redirect status codes and will be ignored otherwise.
+  * Pre-patch this happens in both the parent and child.
+Post-patch this happens only in the parent.
-    Service Worker-triggered Redirects via InterceptedChannelChrome using the internal nsHttpChannel::StartRedirectChannelToURI API call:
+* Service Worker-triggered Redirects via InterceptedChannelChrome using the internal nsHttpChannel::StartRedirectChannelToURI API call:
-        A response was provided to respondWith() but its URI was different from the URI requested in the fetch event.
-An internal redirect is generated so that a new channel can be created with the new URI.
-DO EXPLAIN DO.
+        A response was provided to respondWith() but its URI was different from the URI requested in the fetch event.  **up** An internal redirect is generated so that a new channel can be created with the new URI as the one-channel-one-URI invariant demands.
+This differs from a normal redirect where the ServiceWorker might be consulted again with a new "fetch" event generated and potentially respondWith()ed.

+*
+**DO EXPLAIN DO.**
     HandleAsyncAPIRedirect: Permanent.
 Seems to be downstream of redirectTo. nsHttpChannel::BeginConnect checks mAPIRedirectToURI and uses AsyncCall to reach this.
 (6098)
     mAPIRedirectToURI: 2 side-effect cases.
 One in ContinueProcessResponse1.
 One in OnStartRequest.
 One direct invocation in HandleAsyncAPIRedirect above.